factshift/app.factshift.com/README.md

 `data-theme="high-contrast"` or `data-theme="dark"` on the `<body>`
 element to override the system preference.

+Additional ARIA guidance for the markup is available in [docs/aria.md](docs/aria.md), which now maps elements to their corresponding JavaScript modules.

 ## Responsive Design

 Viewport specific overrides live under `styles/scss/form-factors`.